edk2-porting/linux-next/Documentation/userspace-api/mfd_noexec.rst

  - 2: MEMFD_NOEXEC_SCOPE_NOEXEC_ENFORCED
 	memfd_create() without MFD_NOEXEC_SEAL will be rejected.

-The sysctl allows finer control of memfd_create for old-software that doesn't set the executable bit, for example, a container with vm.memfd_noexec=1 means the old-software will create non-executable memfd by default while new-software can create executable memfd by setting MFD_EXEC.
+The sysctl allows finer control of memfd_create for old software that doesn't set the executable bit; for example, a container with vm.memfd_noexec=1 means the old software will create non-executable memfd by default while new software can create executable memfd by setting MFD_EXEC.

-The value of vm.memfd_noexec is passed to child namespace at creation time, in addition, the setting is hierarchical, i.e. during memfd_create, we will search from current ns to root ns and use the most restrictive setting.
+The value of vm.memfd_noexec is passed to child namespace at creation time.
+In addition, the setting is hierarchical, i.e. during memfd_create, we will search from current ns to root ns and use the most restrictive setting.